Wandalen/wTools/module/move/unilang/readme.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see license file for details.